- Your log sits for at least a couple of weeks in order to remove initial moisture content, minimize warp and wood tension.

 - Heated air circulates above, below, and around each board and gradually dries your lumber to its optimum moisture content.

-- Your lumber is heated to 140 degrees Fahrenheit to kill insects, ants, and bugs.
+- Your lumber starts at 90 degrees and is gradually increased to 140 degrees Fahrenheit to kill insects, ants, and bugs as well as set resin for pine.

 - Your now fully dried lumber is ready for the next step (planing or whatever you have in store).